Registration and Credit Information

-A waiver of Mandatory Fees may be granted to any graduate student, including Doctoral Candidates, if the registered student will be away from the University for a semester.
-An application for waiver of Mandatory Fees must be submitted to the Graduate School 30 days before the beginning of the semester for which the waiver is sought.
+A waiver of Mandatory Fees may be granted to any graduate student, including Doctoral Candidates, if the registered student will be away from the University for a term (semester or 12-week).
+An application for waiver of Mandatory Fees must be submitted to the Graduate School 30 days before the beginning of the term (semester or 12-week) for which the waiver is sought.

 Leave of Absence for Childbearing, Adoption, Illness or Dependent Care